tq-bit/node-red-contrib-trace-messages/readme.md

 # Node Red message trace

-This module adds a debug node to your node-red instance.
-It will trace messages and their properties as they flow through your app.
+This module adds two debug nodes to your node-red instance.
+Both are meant to create a trace from how the message went through your flows.
+This is especially useful when trying to debug bigger flows.

-By default, it tracks the `msg.payload` and `msg.topic` properties.
-You can add custom properties as well.
+The idea is as follows:

+- Each time a message starts to flow, a transaction is created
+- This transaction starts with the first node the message passes and ends with the final one
+- Each time, right before the message is passed ahead to the next node, a snapshot is created
+- This snapshot shows the current state of the flow right before the message was passed ahead
+- By looking at transactions and snapshots, you can see how the message went through your flows

+By looking at these transactions and snapshots, you're able to keep track of your flow's state.

 ## Node